 Very do-able, but will stop an intermediate rider.

 the north and the Santa Clara River.

-its fork off Barrel Roll.
-The trail follows the same general
+section with steep side-slope.
+The trail follows the same general westward

 Ride Precipice to Sidewinder, loop around the end, then head back the way